I've known Click go the shears, boys, click, click, click

 About ten years ago, when really getting involved in songs of the sea, I learned from Roy Palmer's wonderful book, The Oxford Book of Sea Songs

-and by Australian shearers in "Click go the shears".
+and by Australian shearers as "Click go the shears".